microsoft/PartsUnlimitedMRP/docs/_posts/2016-08-19-fund-10-Oth-prereq.md

 * Select the location closest to you
 * Type the prefix for the FQDN of the Jenkins master
 * Type the password for the jenkinsadmin user account
+* Check the box "I agree to the terms and conditions stated above"

 ![Deploy Jenkins Master image](<../assets/jenkins/jenkins_master_deploy.png>)